Trucker guidetruckerBlogtrucker

 You May Also Like: The Unseen Pressure: How Many Hours Can Truckers Drive?

-What FMCSA Is Testing in 2026
+What is FMCSA Testing in 2026?

 In 2026, FMCSA is not changing the foundation of HOS rules.
 Instead, they are testing real programs that could become options for all drivers if the results show safety is maintained or improved.
 These pilot programs are official and ongoing.